Reckless Driving Defense Attorney in Michigan

 What exactly is Reckless Driving in Michigan?

 Reckless Driving is when a person operates a vehicle in willful or wanton disregard for the safety of persons or property.
 Determining whether a driver engaged in willful and wanton conduct can be a complicated task.
 Since reckless driving requires more than mere negligence, a prosecutor must show that the defendant did more than simply make a mistake about the rules of the road.
-Willful and wanton basically means that the driver was aware and mindful of the risks created by the driving but he or she was indifferent to the results.
+Willful and wanton means that the driver was aware and mindful of the risks created by the driving, but he or she was indifferent to the results.

 “Will I go to jail for Reckless Driving?”

 Prospective clients charged with Reckless Driving most frequently ask if they will have to serve time in jail or prison.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is almost always successful in keeping clients out of jail.
 We have an unparalleled track record of helping clients avoid jail time or getting the criminal charges dismissed.